 As a result, I woke up with a pit in my stomach feeling like every day was moving day and I needed a way out.
 I unconsciously began to implement a form of Minimalist Living as a solution to my problem.
 I later found out my solution was called minimalism and it was a growing popular trend.

 For me, Minimalism is about making a decision to consciously live with less in all aspects of life.
-For many so-called Minimalists, this begins with getting rid of excess, embracing the essential and the things they love most.
+For many so-called Minimalists, this begins with getting rid of excess and embracing the essentials and the things they love most.

-As a result, followers of Minimalism would live more based on creating memorable experiences with good friends and family rather than overworking to accumulating worldly possessions.
-I found “90 Days To A Clean And Organized Home” extremely helpful.
+As a result, followers of Minimalism would live more based on creating memorable experiences with good friends and family rather than overworking to accumulate worldly possessions.

 What Are The Pros of Minimalism?

 I really believe Minimalism can change your life for the better.
 Here are a few benefits I believe you will enjoy while on your personal minimalist journey.

 Less Decision Fatigue and Stress